Gerald R. Ford-class aircraft carrier: Development

-The Nimitz design has accommodated many new technologies over the decades, but it has limited ability to support the most recent technical advances.
+The in US naval service have been part of United States power projection strategy since Nimitz was commissioned in 1975.
+The design has accommodated many new technologies over the decades, but it has limited ability to support the most recent technical advances.
 As a 2005 RAND report said, "The biggest problems facing the Nimitz class are the limited electrical power generation capability and the upgrade-driven increase in ship weight and erosion of the center-of-gravity margin needed to maintain ship stability."

 With these constraints in mind, the US Navy developed what was initially known as the CVN-21 program, which evolved into CVN-78, Gerald R. Ford.
 Improvements were made through developing technologies and more efficient design.
 Major design changes include a larger flight deck, improvements in weapons and material handling, a new propulsion plant design that requires fewer people to operate and maintain, and a new, smaller island that has been pushed aft.
 Technological advances in electromagnetics have led to the development of an Electromagnetic Aircraft Launch System (EMALS) and an Advanced Arresting Gear (AAG).
 An integrated warfare system, the Ship Self-Defense System (SSDS), has been developed to allow the ship to more easily take on new missions.
 The new Dual Band Radar (DBR) combines S-band and X-band radar.

-These advances will allow the new Gerald R. Ford-class carriers to launch 25% more sorties, generate triple the electrical power with improved efficiency, and offer crew quality-of-life improvements.
+These advances are intended to allow Ford-class carriers to launch 25% more sorties, generate triple the electrical power with improved efficiency, and offer crew quality-of-life improvements over the Nimitz design.